gobbledygook88/claw/README.md

 claw init [dirname]
 ```

 By default, a directory at `$HOME/.claw/_default/` will be created.
-To use another name, or to create another top-level directory, specify a directory name.
+To use another name, or to create another space, specify a directory name.

 ### Display help

+For full usage information, run

 ```bash
 claw help